fermyon/developer/content/spin/rust-components.md

         fingerprint: String,
         location: String,
     }
-    // Create an instance of a user object and populate the values let user = User{fingerprint:"0x1234".to_owned(), location:"Brisbane".to_owned()};
+    // Create an instance of a User object and populate the values let user = User{fingerprint:"0x1234".to_owned(), location:"Brisbane".to_owned()};
     // Store the user object using the "my_json" key store.set_json("my_json", &user)?;